 Tell me about the DMin in Congregational Development program…

-The Bexley Seabury DMin in Congregational Development offers an unparalleled opportunity study with and learn from outstanding faculty, expert practitioners in fields related to congregational development, and peers.
+The Bexley Seabury DMin in Congregational Development offers an unparalleled opportunity to study with and learn from outstanding faculty, expert practitioners in fields related to congregational development, and peers.
 Our DMin program includes collaborative study in small groups, lecture and discussion, online reflection throughout the year with a core group, case studies, a congregational study, and a thesis.
 Through courses that emphasize the integration of theory and practice, students will learn to reflect theologically on the nature of the church, understand the challenges and opportunities facing today’s faith communities, analyze congregations and their contexts, practice effective community organizing and strategizing, and develop a learning community with others who are asking similar questions.
 Our DMin students emerge at the end of three years with exceptional skills in leadership and with deeper theological grounding for innovative and effective congregational ministry.

 The DMin in Congregational Development program requires a minimum of three years and no more than six years to complete.
 All coursework is offered in one-week intensive sessions that meet in January and in June.
 The curriculum consists of 28 course credits including nine core courses and two DMin level electives (three credits each unless otherwise indicated).